xuzebin/learning-diary/deep-learning/cs231n/neural-networks-part1.md

     - The regularization loss in both SVM/Softmax cases could be interpreted as *gradual forgetting*.

 ### Commonly Used Activation Functions
+> Activations function is always **non-linear**, otherwise we don't need so many layers.

 ![](img/activation_functions.png)

 * **Sigmoid**